bartek-ciesielski/tv_maze_search/README.md

 # REDUX TVMAZE SEARCH

-This is a SPA build with React and Redux using Hooks.
+This is a responsive SPA build with React and Redux using Hooks.

 [Live version](https://bartek-ciesielski.github.io/tv_maze_search/) deployed on gh pages.